jethomas2020/Python-API-Challenge/README.md

 # Python-API-Challenge

+DEAR GRADER: DUE TO EXTENSION By Instructor to next week, I hope to redo this!! - thanks!

 What's the Weather Like?

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 We'll take a look at Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"